 remove() method in the new API.
 That will give you

 more exceptions so you'll know why the operation actually

 Alan Bateman: The

-is implemented by objects that can be watched.
-There is a
+interface is implemented by objects that can be watched.
+There is

 A lot of applications, particularly editors and IDEs, are currently forced to poll the file system, and that creates big performance issues.
 We also see this requirement with servers that have a directory where you deploy JAR files to.
 The server wants to be able to recognize when a JAR file is being added so that it can load, or reload, that JAR.
 The server doesn't want to have to have a thread in the background polling a directory and hitting the file system all the time, but would want to be notified instead of file system or file changes.
 Watching configuration files is another thing that comes up periodically.

-notification mechanism, if one is available.
-Linux people will recognize
+system notification mechanism, if one is available.
+Linux people

-203 implementation will end up having to poll like the file I/O
+end up having to poll like the file I/O implementations do

 Frank Sommers: What sorts of native files and file systems will the JSR 203 API work with?